 Replace Damaged Sections at Once

 Even with the most careful maintenance routine, at times the Aussie climate is an unpredictable beast!
 At some point your pergola might sustain damage.
-A particularly severe bout of weather could cause a tree limb to fall on your pergola, or high winds and flying debris might damage some of the more delicate elements of the structure.
+A particularly severe bout of weather could cause a tree limb to fall, or high winds and flying debris might damage some of the more delicate elements of the structure.